This Day In Music: February 25

 February 25, 1945 ~ Singer Claude Lombard born ~ Internationally best known for representing her native Belgium in the 1968 Eurovision Songfestival, reaching joint 7th place with Quand Tu Reviendras.
 Lombard would relocate to France in the 1970s, finding succes as a voice actress for TV and film including [title-beauty-and-beast-film] and The Prince Of Egypt ~ Lombard passed away in 2021

 February 25, 1943 ~ Guitarist, singer, songwriter George Harrison born in Liverpool, UK ~ Influenced by George Formby, Django Reinhardt, Carl Perkins, Chet Atkins, Chuck Berry.
 Rose to fame as member of the Beatles.
 Especially credited with embracing Indian culture and bringing Indian instruments, such as the sitar, into mainstream pop.
 Wrote several classic tracks for the band including Taxman, Within You Without You, While My Guitar Gently Weeps, Here Comes The Sun, and Something.
 After the band disbanded recorded as a solo artist.
 Best known for his 1970 All Things Must Pass triple album, which included My Sweet Lord.
 Organized the all-star Concert For Bangla Desh in 1971, a precursor to later benefit concerts such as Live Aid.
-Also played with supergroup the Traveling Wilburys alongside Bob Dylan, Jeff Lynne, Roy Orbison and Tom Petty ~ Harrison passed away in 2001
+Harrison was also a member of late-1980s supergroup the Traveling Wilburys alongside Bob Dylan, Jeff Lynne, Roy Orbison and Tom Petty, with whom he recorded two albums ~ Harrison passed away in 2001

 February 25, 1937 ~ Pop, rock, jazz keyboardist Don Randi born in New York, New York, USA ~ Classically trained.
 Over a dozen albums as a leader, best known for leading a trio which included bassist Leroy Vinnegar and drummer Mel Lewis.
 In-demand session keyboardist from the 1960s onwards, including arranging for producer Phil Spector.
 Played piano on songs such as Nancy Sinatra's These Boots Are Made For Walkin', the Beach Boys' Good Vibrations and God Only Knows, and Buffalo Springfield's Broken Arrow.
 Present on albums by the Righteous Brothers, the Stone Poneys, Love, Tim Buckley, Elvis Presley (Elvis '68 Comeback Special), David Axelrod, Tommy Roe, Townes Van Zandt, James Brown, Bette Midler (Broken Blossom), and Neil Diamond